 However, Amit belongs to a middle class family and he was a recepient of Merit-cum-Means scholarship at IIT.
 Now, he comes to know that on an average he has to apply around 8 US universities that comprises of a mix of moderate, safe and ambitious universities to get a fair set of options at the end.

 While there are several other MS aspirants like Amit with BIG dreams, a falling rupee has added to their woes.
-On an average, the application fee to a US university costs around $75.
+On average, the application fee to a US university costs around $75.
 GRE and TOEFL scores are mandatory to be sent to US universities.
-Sending GRE scorecard to each university costs $27 and TOEFL scorecard costs $20.
-So, on an average, an applicant has to spend $120 per university application.
+Sending a GRE scorecard to each university costs nearly $27 and the TOEFL scorecard costs around $20.
+So, on average, an applicant has to spend $125 per university application.

-On one hand, the scholarships to international students have scanty and the falling rupee has added to the woes of the students.
+On one hand, the scholarships to international students are scanty, and the falling rupee has added to the woes of the students.
 While I was applying for the US universities in December 2017, the Rupee to Dollar price was pegged around 64.
-At the time of writing this article, the rate has gone above ₹70 for $1.
+At the time of writing this article, the rate has gone above ₹74 for $1.

 The figure below shows the tuition fees for various US universities as of 2017.
 US universities are known to hike tuition fees by 5%-10% every year.
 So, the prices are likely to go up.

 While ₹4,00,000 may not seem to be a large sum for affluent and well-off families, but most students going for masters take hefty loans.
-After the recent RBI directives, the interest rate on educational loans has peaked to over 10% in most nationalized banks.
-Nationalized banks like State Bank of India (SBI) offers education loan at 10.65%, private agencies like Avanse and Credila provide loans at 12%-14% interest rate. the dollar to INR rate is predicted to rise up to ₹72.50, MS in the US no longer sounds a financially feasible dream.
+After the recent RBI directives, the interest rate on educational loans offered by most nationalized banks has peaked to over 10%.
+Nationalized banks like State Bank of India (SBI) offers education loan at 10.65%.
+Private agencies like Avanse and Credila provide loans at a 12%-14% interest rate.

 Living Expenses In US

-The average living cost for an Indian student in the US varies from $15000 per year in Texas to $25000 per year in Boston.
-Many Indian students take up on-campus part-time jobs like a library assistant, record keeper at the parking lot, courier delivery etc. that doesn’t bring much value to the resume.
+The average living cost for an Indian student in the US varies from $15000 per year in Texas to $25000 per year in New York.
+Many Indian students take up on-campus part-time jobs like a library assistant, record keeper at the parking lot, courier delivery, etc. that doesn’t bring much value to the resume.

 The Path Ahead

-International students graduating from lower ranked US universities often don’t find jobs immediately after graduation.
-A student graduating from a top tier US university like Carnegie Mellon, Northwestern University, University of Minnesota etc. is usually able to pay off the debt incurred during the study in 2.5-3 years.
+International students graduating from lower-ranked US universities often don’t find jobs immediately after graduation.
+A student graduating from a top tier US university like Carnegie Mellon, Northwestern University, University of Minnesota, University of Southern California etc. is usually able to pay off the debt incurred during the study in 2-3 years.

 The US student Visa (F1) is issued for 5 years.
-Considering the above scenario, by the time a student graduates, he would hardly have any savings.
+Considering the above scenario, by the time the end of 5 years, he would hardly have any savings.

 - The number of Indian students going for postgraduation to the US has been falling since 2016.

-- Canada, France and Germany have seen a surge in Indian postgraduate students.
+- Canada, Ireland, France and Germany have seen a surge in Indian postgraduate students.